FAQ - Adoption

 How can I adopt a cat from your rescue?

-Do you prioritize adoptions?
+Do we prioritize adopters?

 As a foster, can I adopt a cat or kitten?